jyanglab/jyanglab.github.io/_posts/2017-05-01-data-plans.md

 ### CyVerse (or iPlant)

-[CyVerse](http://www.cyverse.org/) is a NSF funded project that provides powerful computational infrastructure to hangle large datasets and complex analyses.
+[CyVerse](http://www.cyverse.org/) is a NSF funded project that provides powerful computational infrastructure to handle large datasets and complex analyses.

 #### use [irods](https://docs.irods.org/master/) for data I/O